 This is quite likely, given that it is played with the typically Spanish 40-card pack and is certainly more likely to have originated in the New World rather than Spain itself, as the earliest forms of Rummy appearing in Spanish card-game literature (under the name "Ramy") are obvious twentieth-century transatlantic imports.
 In 1896 Stewart Culin records it as being played by Apaches and spells it con quién, the Spanish for "with whom"; but it's hard to see what bearing this phrase has on any aspect of the play, and Foster is probably right not to bother mentioning it.

 A likelier origin may be sought in the Orient.
-The Rummy principle of drawing and discarding with a view to melding appears in Chinese card games at least as early as the 18th century and is, in fact, the essence of Mah-jong.
-In 1891 one W. H. Wilkinson, enthusing over a Chinese card-game relative of Mah Jong called kun p'ai, persuaded Messrs Goodall (UK) to publish an adaptation of it for western cards under the name Khanhoo.
+The Rummy principle of drawing and discarding with a view to melding appears in Chinese card games certainly in the early 19th century and perhaps as early as the 18th century, and is, in fact, the essence of Mah-jong In 1891 one W. H. Wilkinson, enthusing over a Chinese card-game relative of Mah Jong called kun p'ai, persuaded Messrs Goodall (UK) to publish an adaptation of it for western cards under the name Khanhoo.
 (You can find the rules for this in Sid Sackson's Card Games Around the World, Toronto 1981, reprinted by Dover Publications, New York, 1994.)
 Its 62-card pack, reflecting the Chinese original, comprises two packs of 31, each consisting of numerals Ace to Nine in three suits, plus Jack, Queen, King, and Joker of no suit.
 Each receives fifteen cards, the aim is to go out by melding them into sequences and triplets, and the mechanism is precisely that of Rummy, even to turning the waste-pile to form a new stock.

 A similar Chinese card game has also been reported under the name Kon Khin, which sounds sufficiently like Conquian or Coon-Can to give much food for thought.
 One possibility is that such a game first reached the south-western states in the hands of Chinese immigrants.
 Another is that something of this sort, under something like this name, was transmitted first to the Portuguese (via Macao?) and from them to Mexico perhaps via the Philippines.
 In this connection we can't ignore the popular Spanish game of Chinchón, which is virtually Gin played with the Spanish pack of 40 or 48 cards.
 Whether this relates to the Spanish town of that name, or is the original name of the game, or is another form of Kon Khin or Coon-Can, or even influenced the choice of "Gin" as a name, are questions remaining still in search of an answer.